Hamlabs/ArcticTracker-ESP32/README.md

 It is based on the earlier Arctic Tracker (v.2) prototype which used an ESP32.
 This was again based on the even earlier Arctic Tracker (v.1) prototype which used a Teensy 3 MCU module and a ESP-8266 module (with NodeMCU).

-See http://www.hamlabs.no for some blogging about this project. *Sorry, hamlabs is down for maintenance at the moment; I hope that it will be up again soon.*
+See http://www.hamlabs.no for some blogging about this project.

 [Documentation](https://doc.arctictracker.no) website.